dkrutsko/Plants-Game/README.md

 # Plants Game

-This application is a small scale recreation of Plants vs. Zombies in 3D using OpenGL.
+<p align="justify">This application is a small scale recreation of Plants vs. Zombies in 3D using OpenGL.
 The game is set in an abstract and vibrant world with very colorful environments and complete gameplay.
-Please note that most of the rendering techniques presented here are completely outdated and should not be used for any real purposes.
+Please note that most of the rendering techniques presented here are completely outdated and should not be used for any real purposes.</p>

 ### Compiling
 * Extract zip file inside the libraries directory